great-expectations/great_expectations/docs/contributing/contributing_setup.md

 	*`-e` will install Great Expectations in “editable” mode.
 This is not required, but is often very convenient as a developer.

 ### (Optional) Configure resources for testing and documentation
-Depending on which features of Great Expectations you want to work on, you may want to configure different backends for local testing, such as postgresql and Spark.
+Depending on which features of Great Expectations you want to work on, you may want to configure different backends for local testing, such as PostgreSQL and Spark.
 Also, there are a couple of extra steps if you want to build documentation locally.

-#### If you want to develop against local postgresql:
+#### If you want to develop against local PostgreSQL:

-* To simplify setup, the repository includes a `docker-compose` file that can stand up a local postgresql container.
+* To simplify setup, the repository includes a `docker-compose` file that can stand up a local PostgreSQL container.
 To use it, you’ll need to have [Docker installed](https://docs.docker.com/install/).

 * Navigate to `assets/docker/postgresql` in your `great_expectations` repo and run `docker-compose up -d`